 |Evidence-Based Reading and Writing (middle 50%)||620-720|

 One big factor to take into consideration is where you’re from.
 Texas residents, you guys have the upper hand here, for sure.
 If your grades are high enough, your test scores don’t matter (and this skews the test scores above).
-Basically, if you’re in the top 6% of your class (for 2020/2021 admissions), you are automatically admitted to UT Austin.
-That’s why these stats are lower for Texas students:
+Basically, if you’re in the top 6% of your class (for 2021/2022 admissions), you are automatically admitted to UT Austin.
+That’s why, historically, these stats are lower for Texas students, as they were last year:

 - Texas students (automatically admitted): 1150-1400